maecapozzi/blog/content/blog/what-are-conventional-commits/index.md

 The commit messages are prefixed with a "tag" like `fix` or `feat` .
 This commit message specification is called [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), and it's a powerful way to write commit messages that are human and machine-readable.

-Conventional commits is a powerful specification that makes it possible to automate some of the more annoying parts of your versioning and publishing workflow.
+Conventional commits are a powerful specification that makes it possible to automate some of the more annoying parts of your versioning and publishing workflow.
 For example, you can use conventional commits to auto-version new releases of your library.

 Because conventional commits are machine-readable, plenty of open source tools leverage them.
 For example, lerna has a `--conventional-commits` flag that checks your commit messages and recommends a semantic version for you.